nikbearbrown/introductory-statistics-bundle-with-llms/chapters/09-hypothesis-testing-with-one-sample.md

 ### Warm-up

-**Exercise 9.1** *(LO: state hypotheses correctly.)* For each scenario, write the null and alternative hypotheses.
-State whether it's a one-tailed or two-tailed test.

-(a) A company claims its new battery lasts longer than 40 hours.
-You want to test this claim.

-(b) A researcher tests whether the mean height of students in a college differs from the national average of 67 inches.

-(c) A manufacturer tests whether the proportion of defective items is at most 2%.
+**9.1** *(Stating hypotheses.)* For each scenario, write $H_0$ and $H_a$, and state whether the test is one-tailed or two-tailed. (a) A battery manufacturer claims its product lasts at least 40 hours.
+A consumer testing lab wants to verify the claim. (b) A university researcher tests whether students at their college sleep a different number of hours per night than the national average of 7 hours. (c) A quality control engineer tests whether a machine filling cereal boxes is dispensing exactly 18 oz on average.

-**Exercise 9.2** *(LO: distinguish Type I and Type II errors.)* For the battery scenario in 9.1(a), describe a Type I error and a Type II error in context.
-Which is worse, and why?
+**9.2** *(Type I and Type II errors in context.)* For scenario 9.1(c): (a) Describe a Type I error in plain language.
+What happens as a result? (b) Describe a Type II error.
+What happens? (c) Which error is more costly for the cereal company?
+Explain your reasoning.

-**Exercise 9.3** *(LO: compute a z-statistic.)* A sample of 64 students has a mean test score of 72 with a standard deviation of 8.
-The population standard deviation is known to be 8.
-Test whether the mean score differs from 70 at the 5% significance level.
-Compute the z-statistic.
+**9.3** *(Computing a z-statistic.)* A sample of 49 students has a mean exam score of 74.
+The population standard deviation is known to be 7.
+Test whether the mean differs from 70 at the 5% significance level.
+Compute the z-statistic and determine whether to reject $H_0$.

 ### Application

-**Exercise 9.4** *(LO: conduct a t-test for a mean.)* A coffee shop claims its employees' mean time to prepare a cappuccino is 3.5 minutes.
-A quality auditor samples 16 cappuccinos and finds a mean preparation time of 3.8 minutes with a standard deviation of 0.6 minutes.
-At the 5% significance level, test whether the mean time exceeds 3.5 minutes.
-State your conclusion.
+**9.4** *(Full five-step t-test.)* A coffee shop claims its employees prepare cappuccinos in a mean of 3.5 minutes.
+An auditor samples 16 cappuccinos and finds a mean of 3.8 minutes with standard deviation 0.6 minutes.
+At $\alpha = 0.05$, test whether preparation time exceeds 3.5 minutes.
+Write out all five steps.

-**Exercise 9.5** *(LO: conduct a test for a proportion.)* A political poll claims 45% of voters support a ballot measure.
-A journalist surveys 200 voters and finds 98 support it.
-Test whether the true proportion differs from 45% at the 5% significance level.
-State the null and alternative hypotheses, calculate the z-statistic, and state your conclusion.

-**Exercise 9.6** *(LO: interpret p-values correctly.)* A researcher reports a p-value of 0.032 for a two-tailed test with α = 0.05.
-What does this p-value tell you?
-Should you reject the null?
-Explain what the p-value does and does not mean.
+**9.5** *(Proportion test.)* A school district believes 60% of its students walk or bike to school.
+In a survey of 200 students, 108 report walking or biking.
+At $\alpha = 0.05$, test whether the true proportion differs from 60%.
+Show the test statistic calculation and state your conclusion.

+**9.6** *(Interpreting a p-value.)* A researcher reports: "We found a statistically significant effect (p = 0.031, α = 0.05)." (a) What does the p-value of 0.031 mean, precisely? (b) Does it tell you the probability the null hypothesis is true?
+Why or why not? (c) Does it tell you whether the effect is practically important?

 ### Synthesis

+**9.7** *(Choosing α deliberately.)* A hospital is evaluating a new rapid test for a serious infection.
+The test will be used to decide whether to isolate patients immediately. (a) What is the Type I error in this context?
+What does it cost? (b) What is the Type II error?
+What does it cost? (c) Would you set $\alpha = 0.01$ or $\alpha = 0.10$ for this test?
+Justify your choice in terms of the error trade-off.

-**Exercise 9.7** *(LO: apply the five-step procedure.)* Lake Tahoe Community College (LTCC) tracks student sleep hours.
-A study claims LTCC students sleep less than 7 hours per night on average.
-A sample of 22 students yields a mean of 7.24 hours with a standard deviation of 1.93 hours.
-At the 5% significance level, does the data support the claim that students sleep less than 7 hours?
-Conduct the full five-step test.
+**9.8** *(Full five-step t-test — student sleep data.)* A researcher claims that college students sleep fewer than 7 hours per night on average.
+A sample of 22 students yields a mean of 6.4 hours and a standard deviation of 1.8 hours.
+At $\alpha = 0.05$, conduct the full five-step hypothesis test.
+Does the evidence support the researcher's claim?

-**Exercise 9.8** *(LO: recognize p-hacking and replication issues.)* A marketing team runs hypothesis tests on 10 different advertising approaches, each at the 5% significance level.
-One approach shows p = 0.047.
-They declare it the winner and launch the campaign.
-What's wrong with this logic?
-How could they improve it?

 ### Challenge

-**Exercise 9.9** *(LO: connect to real stakes and trade-offs.)* A new screening test for a disease is proposed.
-The manufacturer claims it correctly identifies the disease 95% of the time.
-In practice, you're testing whether the sensitivity (proportion of true positives) is at least 0.95.
-If you set α = 0.01, you make false rejection rare.
-But what happens to the Type II error risk?
-Why might a doctor prefer to increase α (say, to 0.10) for this test?

-**Exercise 9.10** *(LO: critical thinking on statistical claims.)* You read a news article: "Study shows dark chocolate improves heart health: p < 0.05."
-What would you want to know before changing your diet?
-What does the p-value not tell you about the effect size, the sample, or the real-world importance of the finding?

----

-## Chapter summary

-You can now do three things you couldn't do before reading this chapter.

-You can **set up a hypothesis test** by identifying the null and alternative hypotheses, distinguishing one-tailed from two-tailed tests, and understanding the asymmetry of the framework: the status quo has the advantage, and the burden of proof lies with anyone seeking to overthrow it.

-You can **conduct a hypothesis test** by choosing the appropriate test statistic (z or t), computing it from your sample data, comparing it to a critical value or computing a p-value, and reaching a conclusion with clear language about what you found and what action follows.

-You can **interpret a p-value correctly** and recognize when it's being misused.
-You understand that the p-value is the probability of data this extreme if the null is true, not the probability that the null is true given the data.
-You recognize that statistical significance and practical significance are different.
-You know that p-hacking—running many tests and reporting only the significant ones—inflates false findings.

-Most importantly, you understand that hypothesis testing is not magic.
-It's a disciplined way of asking "Is the evidence strong enough to change my mind?"
-The discipline protects against wishful thinking and random chance.
-But the method assumes honesty: that you test what you claim to test, not that you test everything and report what worked.

-What you should now be able to teach a friend: why the null hypothesis always gets the benefit of the doubt; what a p-value actually measures; why you can't drive both Type I and Type II error rates to zero; and how to spot when hypothesis tests are being misused to create false certainty.

----

-## Connections forward

-In this chapter, you tested claims about a single population parameter (mean or proportion).
-In Chapter 10, you'll test whether two populations differ.
-The logic is identical; the machinery extends.
-In Chapter 11, you'll test whether categories are independent (chi-square).
-In Chapter 12, you'll test whether more than two groups differ in their means (ANOVA).
-All follow the same five-step structure.

-But the more immediate connection is to the replication crisis and the careful use of p-values.
-As you encounter claims throughout your career—in medicine, policy, science, business—you'll ask: was this tested once or repeatedly?
-Was the test pre-registered or discovered after the fact?
-How large is the effect, not just how unlikely?
-Is it reproducible?
-These are the questions that distinguish real findings from statistical artifacts.

-The FDA committee that votes on a new drug uses this logic.
-A researcher designing an experiment uses it.
-A manufacturer tracking machine calibration uses it.
-You now speak their language and can judge the strength of their evidence.

----

-## What would change my mind

-A study showing that p-values calculated post-hoc (after data collection), without pre-registration, are systematically inflated would challenge the emphasis I've placed on pre-registration.
-Evidence that null hypotheses are true more often in practice than the literature suggests would deepen concern about Type I error.
-Conversely, a demonstration that pre-registration eliminates the replication crisis would strongly support the recommendations in the "Integration" section.

-## Still puzzling

-I don't fully understand why the p-hacking problem persists even in fields where it has been thoroughly documented.
-There are plausible explanations (publish-or-perish pressure, confirmation bias, misunderstanding of p-values), but I haven't found a study that measures which factors matter most or how to effectively counter them without relying solely on better statistical literacy.

----

-## Tags

-hypothesis testing, null hypothesis, p-values, Type I error, Type II error, test statistic, z-test, t-test, proportion test, statistical significance, replication crisis, p-hacking, one-sample inference
+**9.9** *(p-hacking and multiple comparisons.)* A marketing team runs 15 independent A/B tests simultaneously, each at $\alpha = 0.05$, all on campaigns that have no real effect. (a) What is the probability that at least one test produces a "significant" result by chance alone?
+(Use $P(\text{at least one false positive}) = 1 - 0.95^{15}$.) (b) The team reports the one "winning" campaign.
+What is wrong with this? (c) Suggest two changes to their process that would make the result more trustworthy.

+**9.10** *(Statistical vs. practical significance.)* A pharmaceutical company tests a new pain medication on 10,000 patients.
+The drug reduces pain scores by an average of 0.3 points on a 100-point scale.
+The p-value is 0.0001. (a) Is the result statistically significant at $\alpha = 0.05$? (b) Is a 0.3-point improvement on a 100-point scale clinically meaningful? (c) What does this example reveal about the relationship between sample size, p-values, and practical importance?
+What additional information would you want before recommending this drug?

 ---